VADM Charles A. Lockwood Award

 Established in 1986, the Vice Admiral Charles A. Lockwood Award for Submarine Professional Excellence recognizes individuals (Active or Reserve) for achievement, contribution, specific action or consistent performance, which best exemplifies the traditional spirit embodied in the Submarine Force.

-for outstanding performance as Assistant Engineer on USS GEORGIA (SSGN 729)(BLUE).
+for outstanding performance as Engineer Officer on PCU DISTRICT OF COLUMBIA (SSBN 826)

 Previous Awardees